 This natural product becomes the structure of their home.
 Honey and pollen are stored for use during Winter or in times of need.

 When you find jars of honey with comb, they are usually small jars.
-These are great for gifts or special occasions.
-But a far cry from the old time way of consuming honeycomb.
+These are great for gifts for special occasions.
+But a far cry from the old time way of eating honeycomb.

 Who Should Not Eat Honeycomb?